Xiphoseer/sdo-tool/docs/format-sdoc.md

 popular word processors available for that system.
 This document is as far as I know the only description of that file format that is available online.

+All of the code snippets in this document are simplified pseudo-code, even though they are inspired by the `nom` parser-combinator library.

 ## The container

 Every SDO file starts with the bytes `73 64 6f 63`, that is `sdoc` in most ASCII-compatible